 The Brain Injury Network is a worldwide organization promoting ABI brain injury survivor collective advocacy, citizen action and acquired brain injury survivor human, civil and legal rights.
 BIN is ABI survivor led and ABI survivor operated.
 It is important for society at large to understand that many ABI survivors are educated, intelligent and capable of leadership in our ABI community.
 We are here demonstrating that fact at the Brain Injury Network.
 BIN is a nonprofit organization involved in advocacy; awareness; consensus building; education; human, civil, legal and disability rights issues; idea dissemination; information sharing; networking; peer support; policy; referral; social community and watchdog activities.
 BIN is serving and speaking on behalf of people around the world who have sustained acquired brain injuries.

-Our Mission: We are promoting collective advocacy and self-advocacy for people with acquired brain injury and we are continuously formulating our agenda and disseminating our survivor-(consumer)-driven public policy and advocacy platform.
+We are promoting collective advocacy and self-advocacy for people with acquired brain injury and we are continuously formulating our agenda and disseminating our survivor-(consumer)-driven public policy and advocacy platform.

 Definition of Acquired Brain Injury (ABI): An acquired brain injury is an injury to the brain, that has occurred after birth, but is not related to congenital defect or degenerative disease.
 Causes of ABI include (but are not limited to) hypoxia, illness, infection, stroke, substance abuse, toxic exposure, trauma, and tumor.
 ABI may cause temporary or permanent impairment in such areas as cognitive, emotional, metabolic, motor, perceptual motor and/or sensory brain function.
 (Please note our policy statement regarding this definition.)